– Same as for “Patents of Invention“.

 Invalidation: a utility model can be partially or totally invalidated upon request of any interested party through an invalidation action and the decision can be appealed.

-Reasons for invalidation: (a) the protected matter could not be subject of protection, or for matter lacking novelty or industrial applicability; (b) when the utility model registration does not disclose the invention in a sufficient, clear and complete manner to be carried out by a skilled person; (c) the claims go beyond the disclosure of the specification as initially filed; (d) in the case of a utility model corresponding to a divisional application, when said application did not comply with the applicable requirements; (e) when as result of a post-grant amendment, the scope of the invention was broadened; (f) when a priority right was unduly recognized and this resulted in an erroneous examination of novelty; (g) when there is double protection; (h) when the utility model was granted to someone who did not have the right to obtain it.
+Reasons for invalidation: (a) the protected matter could not be subject of protection, or for matter lacking novelty or industrial applicability; (b) when the utility model registration does not disclose the invention in a sufficient, clear and complete manner to be carried out by a skilled person; (c) the claims go beyond the disclosure of the specification as initially filed; (d) in the case of a utility model corresponding to a divisional application, when said application did not comply with the applicable requirements; (e) when as result of a post-grant amendment, the scope of the invention was broadened; (f) when a priority right was unduly recognized and this resulted in an erroneous examination of novelty; (g) in the case of double protection; (h) when the utility model was granted to someone who did not have the right to obtain it.

 Infringement: a utility model is being infringed when the protected invention is practiced by a third party without the authorization or corresponding license from the owner.
 Importation of the product without authorization infringes the relevant registration.

-Penalties: Mexican Law establishes that administrative infringements of the Law and other related provisions shall be punished as follows: (1) a fine of up to the amount of 250,000 days of the general minimum salary payable in Mexico City; (2) an additional fine of up to the amount of 1,000 days of the general minimum salary payable in Mexico City for each day that the infringement persists; (3) temporary closure for up to ninety days; (4) permanent closure.
+Penalties: Mexican Law establishes that administrative infringements to the Law and other related provisions shall be punished as follows: (1) a fine of up to the amount of 250,000 days of the general minimum wage payable in Mexico City; (2) an additional fine of up to the amount of 1,000 days of the general minimum wage payable in Mexico City for each day that the infringement persists; (3) temporary closure for up to ninety days; (4) permanent closure.
 In the event of a second or subsequent offense the fines previously imposed shall be doubled, but the amount thereof shall not exceed three times the applicable maximum set.
 The owner is also entitled to claim damages before either the Mexican Institute of Industrial Property after infringement has been previously declared by said Institute, or directly before a Civil Court without the need of the infringement declaration.